rbao2018/Flash-RL/tutorial/README.md

 - **Tensor Recreation**: vLLM creates entirely new weight tensors during processing, losing critical metadata about the original loading process
 - **Memory Location Constraints**: Optimized CUDA functions often require input and output tensors to occupy the same memory locations for maximum throughput

-### The Core Challenge
+### The Requirements

 When updating parameters in quantized models, we must:
 - Correctly compute the updated parameter values
 - Preserve the updated values in their **original memory locations**
-- Maintain all necessary tensor properties for proper model operation
+- Maintain all necessary tensor properties for proper weight loading

 ## Debugging and Troubleshooting